-Perfume reformulations 101:
+Perfume Reformulations 101:

-First edition versions are going to be the closest to the perfumers original creation and vision.
-When ingredients are removed or restricted, It's like if you were trying to cook a recipe, without it's original ingredients expecting it to taste the same.
+What makes early editions of fragrance special?
+First edition versions are going to be the closest to the perfumer's original creation and vision.
+When ingredients are removed or restricted, it's like trying to cook a recipe, without its original ingredients, expecting it to taste the same.

 What are reformulations and why do they happen?

-For most of the world, perfume ingredients are commonly regulated by IFRA (The international fragrance association) and the EU (European Union).
-Their goal is to make perfume universally safe for both our health and the environment often targeting ingredients with allergy causing components.The simplest way to think about it: The EU regulates (makes the law), and IFRA recommends (sets the industry standard).
-If a brand wants global distribution, they will generally have to abide by IFRA's guidelines.
-You can learn more about IFRA's recalls through their official site here:
+The simplest way to think about it: The EU regulates (makes the law), and IFRA recommends (sets the industry standard).
+If a brand wants global distribution, it'll generally have to abide by IFRA's guidelines.
+You can learn more about IFRA's recalls in more detail through their official site here:

 https://ifrafragrance.org/standards-library